SoftUni-Internal/interactive-content/EN/04-Spring-Introduction-MVC/04-Layers-and-Thin-Controllers.md

 - **Web** - location of the controllers

-For huge applications, even this type of organization could be not enough for easy navigation.
+For a huge application, even this type of organization could not be very sufficient.

 Splitting the project into different modules in IntelliJ: